David-L-R/David-L-R/README.md

 ### 🔥 I have a deep passion for

-- Learning and education
+- Learning
-- Teaching
+- Teaching & Education
 - Helping others achieve their career goals
 - Technology and its potential to boost all of the above